-While the definition of a digital asset is constantly changing as new digital formats emerge in business, it’s important to remember that file format is only part of the definition.
-The other portion is derived from the value the asset brings to the company.
+While the definition of a digital asset is constantly changing, as new digital formats are emerging in business, it’s important to remember that the that file format is only part of the definition.
+The other portion of the digital asset definition is derived from the value the asset brings to the company.

 There are 3 key elements that make any single file a digital asset.
 A digital asset must:

 - Provide value to the company

 - Be searchable and discoverable (usually with metadata)

 First, let’s take a look at the most common types of digital files.
 These include:

 But, what’s the difference between a digital asset and another image or document?
 Theresa Regli, a digital asset management industry expert, describes digital assets as “something represented in a digital form that has intrinsic or acquired value”.
 Put simply, the key lies in whether the asset adds value to the company.